 Checking audio connections

 Checking the audio connections also involves examining the cables for any signs of damage, such as fraying, cracking, or discoloration.
 If you notice any issues with your cables, consider replacing them with new, high-quality cables to ensure a reliable connection and prevent echo issues.
+If the problem continues, continue checking your connections and testing the audio until you achieve the desired results.

 Updating audio drivers